Just as on any cruise ship, the Queen Mary Hotel

 Room rates range from $119 to $660 per night and vary by season and special event.
 Special event packages are available.

-Guests of the hotel have free access to the Self-Guided Tour of the ship.
+Guests of the hotel have free access to the Self-Guided Tour

-Guide Tip: During holiday events like Halloween Shipwrecked and the July 4th Celebration, I would only book a room on the Queen Mary if you're planning to spend all your time on the ship, otherwise you'll be frustrated by the time it takes to get in and out of the parking lot.
+During holiday events like Halloween Shipwrecked and the July 4th Celebration, I would only book a room on the Queen Mary if you're planning to spend all your time on the ship, otherwise you'll be frustrated by the time it takes to get in and out of the parking lot.
 You can use the free Passport bus into downtown Long Beach to avoid the worst, but even that gets stuck in traffic.